Addepar/ember-table/tests/dummy/app/pods/docs/why-ember-table/template.md

 Building that functionality into your Single Page App is a long, tiresome process, and as the datasets scale it just gets harder.
-There are a lot of different off the shelf tables out there, like ag-grid and HandsOnTable, but customizing them is difficult and time consuming, and if they don't implement the feature you need there's no easy way to add it.
+There are a lot of different off the shelf tables out there, but customizing them is difficult and time consuming, and if they don't implement the feature you need there's no easy way to add it.

 ## What makes Ember Table different?